emacs-mirror/emacs/mps/manual/source/pool/amc.rst

       pointers` keep objects alive.

     * :c:macro:`MPS_KEY_EXTEND_BY` (type :c:type:`size_t`,
-      default 4096) is the default :term:`size` of segment that the pool will request from the :term:`arena`.
+      default 4096) is the default :term:`size` of block that the pool will request from the :term:`arena`.

     For example::